Adolescent Gynaecology at UCLH

 Hazel Learner is a consultant gynaecologist and the lead for the Paediatric Adolescent Gynaecology (PAG) at UCLH (which includes CCG and DSD services).

 Ephia Yasmin is a consultant gynaecologist.
-Ephia is a is a fertility specialist and has an adolescent gynaecology clinic.
+Ephia is a fertility specialist and has an adolescent gynaecology clinic.

 Louise Perry is a clinical nurse specialist.